gerwitz/hgc-v12/src/writing/2006/2006-04-06-openid-has-it-right.md

 ---
-title: OpenID has it right
+title: OpenID Has It Right
 categories:
 - uncategorized
 content-tags: